 by David K. Norman, DNR.

-Known asbestos occurrences (red dots) and ultramafic formations (green regions) in Washington State.
+Known asbestos occurrences (purple dots) and ultramafic formations (purple regions) in Washington State.

 For more information on asbestos health risks, visit Washington State Department of Health's webpage on asbestos.

 Mercury, called quicksilver by miners, is a silver white heavy metal (heavier than lead) which is liquid at room temperature.
 It is typically extracted from the mineral cinnabar, HgS (pictured below), by heating the crushed ore.
 Mercury is highly toxic and can be absorbed through the skin or inhaled as mercury vapors, poisoning the victim.
 Mercury may also enter the food chain and become a health hazard to animals and humans.
 It is a constituent of fluorescent lighting, including compact fluorescent light bulbs (CFLs), which are widely used in homes and businesses due to their longevity.
 Special care should be taken when disposing of burned out fluorescent bulbs.
 More information can be found through the Washington State Department of Ecology.